-© Arts Council England 2021

-Arts Council England is not responsible for views expressed by consultants or those

-cited from other sources.
+© Arts Council England 2023 Arts Council England is not responsible for views expressed by consultants or those cited from other sources.

 Contents Page

 Introduction 3

 Part I: Export Control 3

 Part II: National Treasures 11

 Table/Flow chart

 Table 1

 Objects excluded from export control 27

 Flow chart

 Do I need an individual export licence?
 28

 Table 2

 Open General Export Licence (OGEL) value limits for the export of cultural 29

 goods

 Appendices

 Appendix A

 Export Licensing Unit and the Secretariat to the Reviewing Committee 31

 on the Export of Works of Art and Objects of Cultural Interest

 Appendix B

 Open General Export Licence (Objects of Cultural Interest) 32

 Appendix C

 Member States and territories of the European Union 36

 Appendix D

 Useful addresses 37

-Appendix E
+Appendix E 00

 Membership of the Reviewing Committee 38

 on the Export of Works of Art and Objects of Cultural Interest

-Annual div

-Appendix F 44
+Annondiy E

+Appendix F Composition of the Advisory Council on the Export of Works of Art 41

-Composition of the Advisory Council on the Export of Works of Art 41
+Composition of the Advisory Council on the Export of Works of Art and Objects of Cultural Interest 41

 and Objects of Cultural Interest

 Appendix G

 Standard formats for digital copies of manuscripts 43

-Standard formats for digital copies of mandscripts 13
+Ctaridata formate for digital copies of manasoripts 10

 Appendix H

 Goods not entered into free circulation 45

-Cooke flot officion file floo effections
+1.0

 Appendix I

 Rules for exports directly from Northern Ireland to non-EU countries 46

 Flow Chart/Table 3 47/48

 Appendix J

 Model conditions for temporary licences for objects found to be national treasures 50

 Appendix K

 Template Option Agreement 52

 Appendix L

 Glossary 68